 Research and Teaching Interests

-Flick’s research and teaching interests include the Prison Industrial Complex (PIC) and Queer experiences of incarceration; “Gender-Specific” penal strategies; feminist and Queer jurisprudence; governmentality; and biopolitics.
+Flick’s research and teaching interests include the Prison Industrial Complex (PIC) and Queer experiences of incarceration; critical criminology, “Gender-Specific” penal strategies; feminist and Queer jurisprudence; governmentality; and biopolitics.

-In 2019/2020 Flick will be convening a reading group as part of the Gender, Sexuality and Law Research Cluster.
-More information to follow soon!
+In 2019/2020 Flick will be convening the brand new Read and Resist! reading group as part of the Gender, Sexuality and Law Research Cluster.
+Open to all staff and students at Keele.
+Clink here for more information and the full reading list.
+Please join us!

 Emmerich, F and Adams, F ‘Mapping the Manifestations of Exclusion: Challenging the Incarceration of Queer People’ in Dunne, P and Raj, S (eds) The Queer Outside in Law: Recognising LGBTIQ People in the United Kingdom (Palgrave, 2019).
 (Forthcoming)